 Step 4: Reduce the water level

-How much you reduce the water level is based on how you protect your pool skimmer during the winter.
-If you are unsure how to do this read my post how to drain an above ground pool.
+How much you reduce the water level depends on how you protect your pool skimmer during the winter.
+If you are unsure how to do this, read my post on draining an above-ground pool.

 Do you use a winter skimmer cover plate?
 If so, you will need to remove the hose from the skimmer so that it can drain.
-Once you have installed the plate, the job is done and you won’t need to reduce the water level of the pool.
+Once you have installed the plate, the job is done, and you won’t need to reduce the pool’s water level.

 If you do not use a winter skimmer cover plate, then simply drain the water until it sits 4-6 inches below the skimmer.

-Top Tip: Never fully drain an above ground pool when winterizing.
-This can cause irreparable damage to the pool walls and vinyl liner.
+Top Tip: Never fully drain an above-ground pool when winterizing.
+Doing so can cause irreparable damage to the pool walls and vinyl liner.

 Step 5: Drain pool equipment

-• Use a swimming pool antifreeze product in the lines.
-A pool antifreeze is different from the stuff you use in your car.
-Best not to get the two mixed up!
+- Use a swimming pool antifreeze product in the lines.
+Pool antifreeze is different from the stuff you use in your car.
+It’s best not to get the two mixed up!

-• Use a pool vacuum to blow the water out and away from the lines.
-Expansion plugs can be used to plug the lines.
-Winter pool plugs can be used for return lines.
+- Use a pool vacuum to blow the water out and away from the lines.
+Expansion plugs can be used to plug the lines, and winter pool plugs can be used for return lines.

-Draining the water from the pool pump, filter and heater is essential.
-If not, there is a strong chance the water left inside will freeze and cause expensive damage.
+Draining the water from the pool pump, filter, and heater is essential.
+Otherwise, the water left inside will freeze and cause expensive damage.

 Step 6: Winterizing the filter